Top

 • And whether there are assets and debts to be addressed

-The Petition for Dissolution also contains a request for relief which describes what you want from the Court.
-The Petition for Dissolution and supporting documents must be served upon your spouse, which can be accomplished in may ways, most commonly a Sheriff or process server carries out this task.
+The Petition for Dissolution also contains a request for relief, which describes what you want from the Court.
+The Petition for Dissolution and supporting documents must be served upon your spouse, which can be accomplished in many ways; most commonly, a Sheriff or process server carries out this task.

 Generally, a petition for dissolution of marriage should be filed in the last county in which the parties resided as husband and wife.
-However, there are various scenarios which allows the petition to be filed in other counties, such as the county where the petitioner or respondent currently reside.
+However, various scenarios allow the petition to be filed in other counties, such as the county where the petitioner or respondent currently resides.

 Costs Associated With Divorce